nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_composition.md

   </tr>
 </table>

-Each entry is a reference to the Resoirce representing the source record entry within the heading section.
+Each entry is a reference to the resource representing the source record entry within the heading section.

 ### Composition.section.emptyReason ###